-In 1940, Roger Babson finally got to run for president of the United States on the Prohibition ticket against Franklin D. Roosevelt.
-He campaigned against alcohol, drugs, gambling, indecent movies and publications and pledged to foster spiritual awakening.
-Babson also advocated reducing debt and taxes, helping farmers, conserving natural resources, and 'assuring workers and consumers a fair share of industry's products and profits.'
+In 1940, Roger Babson finally got to run for president of the United States.
+He campaigned on the Prohibition ticket against Franklin D. Roosevelt.
+He denouncedalcohol, drugs, gambling, indecent movies and publications.
+Babson also advocated reducing debt and taxes, helping farmers, conserving natural resources, and ‘assuring workers and consumers a fair share of industry’s products and profits.’

 The man from Dogtown came in fourth behind Roosevelt, Wendell Wilkie and Norman Thomas.

-Roger Babson died in 1967, after living a long and productive life punctuated by his eccentric pursuits.
+Roger Babson died in 1967, after living a long, productive life punctuated by eccentric pursuits.
 He hoped the boulder carving would continue after his death.
 It didn’t, but Babson College, Babson-United, the Gravity Research Foundation and the carved boulders of Dogtown survive.